 Here are three things to keep in mind about lycopene:

 - It’s not an essential nutrient and you cannot become lycopene deficient.
-However, due to its antioxidative and anti-inflammatory functions, lycopene deserves a place in a healthy diet.

 - You’ll find lycopene mostly in tomatoes and tomato products.
 Other good sources are guava, watermelon and papaya.

 - Lycopene isn’t toxic and too much of it won’t harm you.
 However, extreme intakes can cause your skin to turn red.